SupportPi/transcription-service/README.md

 For using AI Models in your Web App, I'd recommend using a Service such as https://replicate.com/

-The only valid use case I can think of off of the top of my head for something like this would be for use in a Desktop Application where the model is running on a User's Machine.
+The only valid use case I can think of off of the top of my head for something like this would be for use in a Desktop Application where the Service is running on a User's Machine and won't be blocked by other Users.